How do early life experiences shape lifelong health?

-Our team is transdisciplinary, combining expertise in molecular biology, epidemiology, statistics, nutrition and maternal-child health.
+Our team is transdisciplinary, combining expertise in molecular biology, microbiome science, epidemiology, statistics, nutrition, nursing and maternal-child health.
 We collaborate and use model systems, clinical cohorts, and administrative databases to study DOHaD in cells, animals and human populations,

 Current projects and collaborations include:

 Breastfeeding and chronic disease risk in childhood (obesity, allergies, asthma)

-Human milk oligosaccharides and microbiota: maternal determinants and impact on infant gut microbiota and health
+Human milk bioactives (microbiota, oligosaccharides, fatty acids, hormones): maternal determinants and impact on infant gut microbiota and health

 Impact of human-milk based fortifiers on gut microbiota and oxidative stress in premature infants

 Immunomodulatory factors in breast milk and the development of allergic disease: translational research in pre-clinical models and the CHILD birth cohort